zjykzj/YOLOv3/docs/which_loss.md

 If you _really_ know what you are doing, you can disable this warning by passing allow_banned=True to `amp.init()`.
 ```

 I tried switching to `binary_cross_entropy_with_logits` implementation, but the calculated loss will be very outrageous, which is very different from the loss calculation of BCELoss.
 It is possible that YOLOv3Loss is also related to this.
-If I switch to the implementation of BCELoss and do not perform mixed precision training, its effect will be better
+If I switch to the implementation of BCELoss and do not perform mixed precision training, its effect will be better.